cmecmetrics/autodataman/README.md

 ## Setting up an autodataman repository

 Here is an example of the directory structure for an autodataman repository.
+This is considered a "Version 1" autodataman structure.

 ```
 repository_root